 Pakistan's First Female Central Bank Head Shamshad Akhtar Dies At 71

-Akhtar was governor of the State Bank of Pakistan from 2006-09 and later led the finance ministry in caretaker governments ahead of the 2018 and 2024 general elections.
+She was governor of the State Bank of Pakistan from 2006 to 2009 and later led the finance ministry in caretaker governments ahead of the 2018 and 2024 general elections.

 Finance Minister Muhammad Aurangzeb described Akhtar as a principled and dignified voice in Pakistan's economic history, praising her integrity, professionalism and long public service.

-"She served the country with honesty and dedication in some of the most senior economic roles," he said in a statement, offering condolences to her family, friends and colleagues.
+"She served the country with honesty and dedication in some of the most senior economic roles," Aurangzeb said in a statement, offering condolences to her family, friends and colleagues.

 Local media reported that she died of cardiac arrest.